 Social networks (SN)

 Social networking service or at the they short name Social networks are an online services, platform, or sites that focuses on facilitating the building of social networks or social relations among people who, for example, share interests, activities, backgrounds, or real-life connections.
-A social network service consists of a representation of each user (often a profile), his/her social links, and a variety of additional service.[Wikipedia 2012] They have been with us since 1997 (the first one was sixDegrees.com) , social networks site (SNS) have successfully changed worldwide communication They gave personal users the ability to reach any user in the world.
+A social network service consists of a representation of each user (often a profile), his/her social links, and a variety of additional service.[Wikipedia 2012] They have been with us since 1997 (the first one was sixDegrees.com) , social networks site (SNS) have successfully changed worldwide communication.
+They gave personal users the ability to reach any user in the world.
 They attracted millions of users, many of whom have integrated these sites into their daily practices.
 As of this writing, there are hundreds of SNSs, with various technological affordances, supporting a wide range of interests and practices (for example Facebook ,Google+ ,twitter ,Linkedin etc) those abilities allow SNS the to connect between separate type of population using SNS users, boyd [2007] rise the fact the SNS can provide rich sources of personalize data.
 Profile and linkage data from SNSs can be gathered either through the use of automated collection techniques or through datasets provided directly by the company, enabling network analysis researchers to explore large-scale patterns of friending, usage and other visible indicators [Hogan, B 2007], continuing an analysis trend that started with examinations of blogs and other websites.

 SNS basically contain social circles when each one of those circles can relate to different aspect.
 For example a regular user in LinkedIn (LinkedIn a professional SNS specialize on work relation between work colleagues) will have a work circle but s/he also can be at a different circle like friend from school or military service.
 A similar concept can append in Facebook: A user may have friends from different circles: school, university, work place, neighborhood, preferred music, food etc. in Google+ they even coded this feature as you can create or join to “circle”.
 Important circle is shared interests and preference circle, is this circle users like to connect to each other through shared subjects for example fans group of rock band, movie fans, members at sushi restaurant etc. this values can establish large data collection of user’s preference and interests, this effort of collecting data have been mention before by Rhodes, Bowie and Hergenrather[2003] in their research they concluded that using the web as empiric tools for behavioral science research will increase the tested population from local to global distribution.